WICG/raw-clipboard-access/explainer.md

   const macos_image = await encode_tiff_macos(image); // contains macos-only headers.
   clipboard_item = new ClipboardItem({'image/tiff': macos_image}, {raw: true});
 } else {
-  // No x11 support in this hypothetical example.
+  // In this hypothetical example, X11, Android, iOS, ChromeOS, and other platforms
+  // default to only write 'image/png', perhaps due to there being no specialized
+  // compatability needs that led to the use of raw clipboard access in
+  // Windows and MacOS.
-  // (maybe this application was ported from an application with no available x11 encoder). clipboard_item = new ClipboardItem({'image/png': image}, {raw: false});
+  clipboard_item = new ClipboardItem({'image/png': image}, {raw: false});
 }
 await navigator.clipboard.write([clipboard_item]);